-Being in run-off, the Syndicate's key financial performance indicators concern claims developments, management of operating expenses, the adequacy of the run-off provision and the maintenance of sufficient liquidity to meet the Syndicate's obligations as they fall due:
+Being in run-off, the Syndicate's key financial performance indicators had concerned claims developments, management of operating expenses, the adequacy of the run-off provision and the maintenance of sufficient liquidity to meet the Syndicate's obligations as they fall due.
+Following the reinsurance of the liabilities to the quota share reinsurer, the focus is now on the adequacy of the run-off provision and achieving closure of the Syndicate, this is monitored through regular Financial review and active engagement with potential fronting partners, as such no KPI's have been presented.